Twitter/X doesn't offer a "delete all" button, and many third-party tools introduce privacy and security risks of their own.

 Step 4: Run the Deletion Process

-Because the tool runs locally, your data stays private while tweets are removed from your account.
+Because the tool runs locally through your own browser session, the cleanup stays under your control while tweets are removed from your account.

 Why Local Tweet Deletion Is More Secure